RaizyDaizy/DevourUnlocker/README.md

 It's my first Unlocker for Game DEVOUR...
 Enjoy while you can use UNLOCKER of this game!!!

+Please Support Me, If you want to look at my cheats: [Donation(Patreon)](https://patreon.com/raizydaizy)

 [Join To My Discord](https://discord.gg/F6nj6pjaJN)

 **IF MENU IS NOT SHOWING, PLEASE RESTART THE GAME AND USE MANUAL MAP INJECTOR!!!
 BECAUSE OR IT'S BUG OF GAME OR IT'S BUG D3D11!!!**